Chip And Break-Resistant Dinnerware For Camping

 No matter if you travel by boat, RV, van, or in a car, it’s going to be a bumpy ride.
 A bumpy ride for you means a bumpy ride for all of your gear, and that includes dinnerware.
 Therefore we have to think ahead and buy dinnerware that will survive and not chip or break.
 If we don’t, you might go dinnerware/tableware shopping more often than anybody should.

 So do you have to buy plastic dinnerware/tableware for it to survive the road or ocean?
 No, there are great options made out of durable materials that aren’t plastic.
 We’re going to take a look at sets made out of polypropylene (plastic), stainless steel, melamine, stoneware, vitrelle (tempered glass) and tritan.

-We’ll start with looking at plates and sets for RVers, backpackers, picnickers, and tent campers.
+We’ll start by looking at plates and sets for RVers, backpackers, picnickers, and tent campers.
 Then we’ll also look at glasses, tumblers, and mugs.

 All Dinnerware On The Table

 A Closer Look At Each Dinnerware Set

 If you mostly go backpacking or on picnics, a small set with two plates, two of each utensil, and a case to put it in might be all you need.
 This kit of camping dishes by Wealers comes in a neat little case that zips up and easily goes into a backpack.
 The case has a handle on top for easy carrying.

 The set includes 12 pieces, and these are two unbreakable 8″ stainless steel dinner plates, one cutting board, two spoons, two knives, two forks, a bottle opener, a butter knife, and two reusable cloth napkins.
 What other dinnerware would you need for a picnic anyway?

 So would it be a great RV dish set?
 If you’re only one or two people, this kit could be great in a van or RV.
 I bet you couldn’t break the stainless steel plates even if you tried to.